-Today, they’re the fashion blogger’s stomper of choice, but Chelsea boots have some right royal history behind them.
-Harking back to the Victorian era, they were invented by Queen Victoria’s shoemaker, J. Sparkes-Hall, as an alternative to lace-up riding boots, which were almost impossible to remove unaided.
-The Victorians were suckers for practicality as well as prudishness it turns out, and added a handy elasticated ankle to the riding boot shape.
+Harking back to the 1850s, ankle boots (as they were simply known then) were invented by Queen Victoria’s shoemaker, J. Sparkes-Hall, as an alternative to lace-up riding boots, which were almost impossible to remove unaided.
+The Victorians were suckers for practicality as well as prudishness so they added a handy elasticated ankle to the riding boot shape.

-Their name unsurprisingly hails from London’s well-heeled Chelsea, where they were the de facto king of footwear during the 1950s and 1960s on King’s Road.
-It’s no wonder they went mainstream either: they’re one of the most versatile boots for men, the sleek silhouette looking just as good polished to a shine as left gently scuffed for a rock ‘n’ roll patina.
+It’s little wonder that they went mainstream either, considering they’re one of the most versatile types of shoe a man can own; the sleek silhouette looking just as good polished to a shine as left gently scuffed for a rock ‘n’ roll patina.

 How To Wear Chelsea Boots

-As with any heritage menswear item, you’ll need to tread carefully when styling to avoid going into turbo toff mode.
+As with any menswear item considered a heritage piece, you’ll need to tread carefully when styling to avoid going into turbo toff mode.
 Gooding’s advice for going more rockstar than rah?
 “Wear Chelsea boots casually with jeans, a white T-shirt and a ‘thrown-on’ shirt.”
 Simple.

 The Best Brands For Chelsea Boots

-Grenson has established itself as the go-to for sturdy British-made footwear that champions quality and classic design over trends.
-True to form, the brand’s Chelsea boots are a masterclass in fuss-free craftsmanship, with each pair taking eight weeks and 200 individual operations to complete.
+Grenson has established itself as one of the best made in Britain shoe brands, championing quality and classic design over trends.
+True to form, its Chelsea boots are a masterclass in fuss-free craftsmanship, with each pair taking eight weeks and 200 individual operations to complete.

-Fans of well-made yet accessibly priced footwear will no doubt be familiar with footwear retailer Dune London, whose frankly dizzying array of Chelsea boot styles means that there’s something here for even the fussiest of men.
+Fans of well-made yet accessibly priced footwear (so that’s everyone, then) will no doubt be familiar with Dune London.
+The footwear retailer’s frankly dizzying array of Chelsea boot styles — 57 at last count — means that there’s something here for even the fussiest of men.

-High-street stalwart H&M may be best known for its wallet-friendly wares, but now its premium footwear collection provides the perfect happy medium for those looking to go high-end with their footwear without forking out half a month’s salary.
+High street stalwart H&M may be best known for its wallet-friendly wares, but the Swedish firm’s premium line provides the perfect happy medium for those looking to go high-end on their footwear without forking out half a month’s salary.
 Check out its line of Chelsea boots for swanky stompers at a fraction of the cost that equivalent designer styles would cost you.

 Kurt Geiger has long been on the front foot when it comes to producing footwear that fuses both classic and contemporary design elements.
-Its range of Chelsea boots leaves no stone unturned, offering a wide range of fresh and familiar takes on this menswear favourite.
+The retailer’s range of Chelsea boots leaves no stone unturned, offering a broad line-up of fresh and familiar takes on this menswear favourite.

-ASOS is pretty much the Aladdin’s Cave of menswear, so whether you’re feeling skint or flush, adventurous or pared-back, the etailer is sure to have a pair of Chelsea boots that will appeal – it’s practically impossible leave emptyhanded (or footed).
+ASOS is pretty much the Aladdin’s Cave of menswear, so whether you’re feeling skint or flush, adventurous or pared-back, it is sure to have a pair of Chelsea boots that will appeal.
+It’s practically impossible to leave emptyhanded (or footed).